oduerr/hsk/hsk5_flashcard_spec.md

 Acceptance criteria (pragmatic)
-	•	Opening the visualizer from a card shows that card’s Hanzi/Pinyin and (if present) plays its reference audio.
+	•	Opening the visualizer from a card shows that card's Hanzi/Pinyin and (if present) plays its reference audio.
 	•	Recording works on a typical laptop and a modern phone; playback works for both reference and user recording.
 	•	A simple visual display (spectrogram) renders while recording or on playback.
 	•	Closing the visualizer returns to the card with no changes to learning state and no console errors.